Phalanstere/loopedEvents/README.md

 ##Development

-However, this call just makes if you wnat to go into production.
+However, this way of invoking the animator objects just makes sense if you want to go into production.
 For development there is an easier way to store your animations.

 You just click on the **diskette** icon, give your animation a name and then it will be stored in the local database.

 It also possible to merge building blocks into a bigger animation.
 Say you have an **svg.json** animation and want to add it to your animation at 0'48'', you go to the console and write: